elliotwoods/vastai-blender/README.md

 # Introduction

+https://vast.ai allows you to rent time on very powerful computers (e.g. for machine learning or crypto mining purposes).
+In general the cost of renting time on a vast.ai machine is significantly lower than other cloud computing services (e.g. cloud renderers for Blender) because these are machines under people's desks, in people's garages, etc. Often they are out-of-use crypto mining rigs.

 A set of scripts for easy handling Blender renders on vast.ai instances.
 We use https://medium.com/@yani/blender-rendering-on-vast-ai-b77a20d1847d as a starting reference.

+## Notes on Dropbox-Uploader

 This script uses https://github.com/andreafabrizi/Dropbox-Uploader (included here under GPL v3.0).
-We could instead use rclone which works better for synchronising files (detecting changes), but rclone requires access to the entire of your dropbox account, which isn't recommended when working on a vast.ai instance when you can't 100% trust the operator of the machine that you're giving access to.
+We could instead use rclone which works somewhat better for comparing files when synchronising, but rclone requires access to the entire of your dropbox account, which isn't recommended when working on a vast.ai instance when you can't 100% trust the operator of the machine that you're giving access to.

 # Usage